HEPTACOM/heptaconnect-docs/docs/playground/first-time/001-with-shopware-6.md

 When you choose to use a Shopware 6 as environment you have:

-* Shopware 6 integration, commandline, storefront and administration
+* Shopware 6 integration, commandline and administration
 * Preconfigured Shopware 6 portal node (alias `shopware`)
 * Preconfigured Bottle portal node (alias `bottle`)
 * Preconfigured administration credentials (user `admin` password `shopware`)